htem/GridTape_VNC_paper/template_registration_pipeline/register_EM_dataset_to_template/README.md

 3 image volumes are provided here that represent the synapse density of the EM dataset.
 Descriptions of each are below.
 Because GitHub has a file size limit of 100MB per file, the image volumes have been split into a few smaller chunks located inside the folder `image_volumes_chunked`.
-You can reassemble the combined images from the chunks by running `python combine_image_volume_chunks.py` from this folder, or combine the stacks manually in ImageJ/Fiji.
+You can reassemble the combined images from the chunks by running `python3 combine_image_volume_chunks.py` from this folder, or combine the stacks manually in ImageJ/Fiji.

 ---

 `FANC_synapsesV3.nrrd` was produced by training a convolutional neural network to predict the location of postsynaptic sites within the FANC EM dataset.
 Predicted values were stored as an image volume (high probability of being a postsynaptic side -> white, low probability -> black) after which some postprocessing was performed to generate `FANC_synapsesV3.nrrd`:
 - Downsampling of the postsynaptic predictions volume from the full EM dataset voxel size of 4.3 x 4.3 x 45nm to 430 x 430 x 450nm.
 - 3D Gaussian blurring the downsampled volume with a 2 pixel (~1 micron) sigma.
-- Flipping the z axis so that the ventral side of the VNC is at low z slices and the dorsal side is at high z slices, to match the dorsal-ventral orientation of the template.

-`FANC_synapsesV3_forAlignment.nrrd` is the image volume that was actually registered to the VNC atlas.
+`FANC_synapsesV3_forAlignment.nrrd` is the image volume that was actually registered to the VNC template.
 It has an offset and different voxel size relative to `FANC_synapsesV3.nrrd`.
+Additionally, the z axis has been flipped so that the ventral side of the VNC is at low z slices and the dorsal side is at high z slices, to match the dorsal-ventral orientation of the template.
 See bottom section of this text file for more details.

 `FANC_synapsesV3_forAlignment.nrrd` was registered to `JRC2018_VNC_FEMALE_4iso.nrrd` (Janelia 2018 Adult Female VNC Template) by running: